neraiv/autonomus_car_sim_base_ros2/README.md

 pip install -r requirements.txt
  -> Some libraries may not install properly.
 Install them manually.

-2) create weights/ directory inside the package and add ur Yolov5 model
+2) create weights/ directory inside the package and add ur Yolov5 model.
+Here is a model that contains some of the traffic signs https://drive.google.com/file/d/1adUnZ5WkgP-Z_jP-oTC_gWRkPe5M6iYk/view?usp=share_link.

 # Gazebo Models
 This package has a car model, a race field and 17 traffic signs.
 Gazebo Sensors can't see gazebo models autside gazebo workspace, so to be able to see objects there are 2 options add gazebo model path to Gazebo Model Path using .bashrc (or equal) or add models into .gazebo folder